skamensky/hobby-hoster/architecture.md

 Software to run this project is maintained in a nix flake.
 The flake will contain all the software needed to run the project.

 For more information on nix, see the nix flake documentation.
+I use `nix develop`

 ### Secrets